gikonekos/Space-Panicco-Archive/README.md

 Released
 **1994-09-20**

-The game was developed under the name **BUGSOFT**, which served both as a circle name and as Moto Kenkichi's personal handle at the time.
+The game was developed under the name **BUGSOFT**, which served both as a circle name and as Motoi Kenkichi's personal handle at the time.

 ---